haasitsaran/rasa-cubicle/README.md

 to run the actions use

 rasa run actions --port 5055
  rasa run -m models --enable-api --cors "*" --debug --endpoints endpoints.yml

 this to mainly run the rasa

- rasa run --enable-api --cors "*" rasa run actions --cors "*" --debug
+rasa run --enable-api --cors "*" rasa run actions --cors "*" --debug --port 5055

 use this to clean the previously trained data